Thank you for sending your enquiry! One of our team members will contact you shortly.

 Objectives:

-- Describe call signaling and setup in the voice network for government communications.
+- Explain the process of call signaling and setup in voice networks for government communications.

-- Explain the carrying of voice media and bandwidth requirements for VoIP calls in public sector environments.
+- Detail the transmission of voice media and the bandwidth requirements for VoIP calls in public sector environments.

-- Detail SIP standards, services, messages, and return codes relevant to government operations.
+- Outline SIP standards, services, messages, and return codes for effective communication in government agencies.

-- Outline basic call setup using SIP for government agencies.
+- Describe the basic call setup using SIP to enhance operational efficiency for government operations.

-- Describe SIP flows and Session Description Protocol (SDP) for government communications.
+- Explain SIP flows and Session Description Protocol (SDP) to support technical understanding in government IT departments.

-- Explain the registration process and making calls with a SIP Server in a government context.
+- Detail the registration process and making calls with a SIP Server for seamless communication for government agencies.

-- Describe SRV records and DNS configurations for government networks.
+- Explain SRV records and their role in DNS for efficient service discovery for government networks.

-- Describe SIP early media and SIP trunks for government use.
+- Detail SIP early media and SIP trunks to enhance call management capabilities for government agencies.

-- Explain call flows between PSTN and IP using SIP in a government setting.
+- Describe the call flows between PSTN and IP using SIP to ensure seamless integration for government communications.

-- Detail Secure SIP, Secure RTP, and Secure RTCP for government communications.
+- Explain Secure SIP, Secure RTP, and Secure RTCP to protect government voice communications from unauthorized access.

-- Outline typical Secure SIP implementations for government agencies.
+- Detail typical Secure SIP implementations to enhance security in government IT environments.

 Practical Exercises:

-- Lab Exercise 1: Practical SIP in the LAN with Xlite for government networks.
+- Lab Exercise 1: Practical SIP Implementation in a LAN Environment Using Xlite for Government Use

-- Lab Exercise 2: Examine SIP Packets using Wireshark for government analysis.
+- Lab Exercise 2: Analyzing SIP Packets with Wireshark to Enhance Network Security for Government Operations

-- Lab Exercise 3: SDP, Presence, and IM for government communications.
+- Lab Exercise 3: Exploring SDP, Presence, and Instant Messaging (IM) to Improve Communication for Government Agencies

-- Lab Exercise 4: Call Flows with SIP Server for government operations.
+- Lab Exercise 4: Examining Call Flows Using a SIP Server to Optimize Voice Services for Government Use

-- Lab Exercise 5a: SIP Registration with DNS for government systems.
+- Lab Exercise 5a: SIP Registration Utilizing DNS to Ensure Reliable Service Discovery for Government Networks

-- Lab Exercise 5b: Call Flows with DNS for government networks.
+- Lab Exercise 5b: Analyzing Call Flows with DNS to Enhance Network Efficiency for Government Communications

-- Lab Exercise 6: SIP Trunks for government use.
+- Lab Exercise 6: Implementing SIP Trunks to Improve Voice Connectivity for Government Operations

-- Lab Exercise 7: Security with IPSec for government communications.
+- Lab Exercise 7: Ensuring Security with IPSec to Protect Government IT Infrastructure

 Requirements